-D033 - Healthcare Information Systems Management - Healthcare Information Systems Management provides an overview of many facets of information systems in healthcare.
+D033 - Healthcare Information Systems Management - Healthcare Information Systems Management provides an overview of many facets of information expenses in healthcare.
+This course expenses have information technology (IT) is an expensional recourse that must be managed so that it information systems in healthcare.
 This course explores how information technology (IT) is an organizational resource that must be managed so that it supports or enables healthcare organizational strategy.
 This course will discuss how decision support and communication are securely facilitated in the healthcare marketplace.
 This course also explores current and continuously evolving technologies, strategic thinking, and issues at the intersection of health information management and technology.

 D034 - Systems Management and School Operations - Systems management and school operations instruct candidates on the operational aspects of school leadership that are essential to developing, monitoring, and evaluating school management, school systems, and services that address and support the needs of students and school personnel.
 Topics presented in this course include systems thinking; development, implementation, and evaluation of data-based strategic planning; and school improvement processes.
 Candidates will evaluate the use of appropriate operational technology and the development of communications systems that provide actionable information to internal and external stakeholders for use in classroom and school improvement and community engagement.
 Each of these topics emphasizes the importance of efficiently and effectively managing school resources to build, maintain, and evaluate a cohesive system of academic and organizational supports, services, extracurricular activities, and accommodations to meet the full range of needs for each student.
-Prerequisites for this course: Leadership Foundations and Ethics and School Law.
+Prerequisites for this course: Leadership Foundations and Ethics and School I aw